South Sea Company: Recriminations

 By the end of September the stock had fallen to £150.
-Company failures now extended to banks and goldsmiths, as they could not collect loans made on the stock, and thousands of individuals were ruined, including many members of the British elite.
+Company failures now extended to banks and goldsmiths, as they could not collect loans made on the stock, and thousands of individuals were ruined, including many members of the upper class.
 With investors outraged, Parliament was recalled in December and an investigation began.
 Reporting in 1721, it revealed widespread fraud amongst the company directors and corruption in the Cabinet.
 Among those implicated were John Aislabie (the Chancellor of the Exchequer), James Craggs the Elder (the Postmaster General), James Craggs the Younger (the Southern Secretary), and even Lord Stanhope and Lord Sunderland (the heads of the Ministry).
-Craggs the Elder and Craggs the Younger both died in disgrace; the remainder were impeached for their corruption.
-The Commons found Aislabie guilty of the "most notorious, dangerous and infamous corruption", and he was imprisoned.
+Craggs the Elder and Craggs the Younger died in disgrace; the remainder were impeached for their corruption.
+The Commons found Aislabie guilty of the "most notorious, dangerous and infamous corruption" and he was imprisoned.
 The corruption around the South Sea bubble was the impetus for the writing and publication of Cato's Letters which became an important work first for the Radical Whigs and then into the libertarian ideology of the American Revolution.

-The newly appointed First Lord of the Treasury, Robert Walpole, successfully restored public confidence in the financial system.
-However, public opinion, as shaped by the many prominent men who lost money, demanded revenge.
-Walpole supervised the process, which removed all 33 of the company directors and stripped them of, on average, 82% of their wealth.
+The new First Lord of the Treasury, Robert Walpole, restored public confidence in the financial system.
+Public opinion, as shaped by the many prominent men who lost money, demanded revenge.
+Walpole supervised the process, which removed all 33 of the company directors and stripped them of, on average, 82 per cent of their wealth.
 The money went to the victims and the stock of the South Sea Company was divided between the Bank of England and the East India Company.
 Walpole made sure that King George and his mistresses were protected, and by a margin of three votes he managed to save several key government officials from impeachment.
-In the process, Walpole won plaudits as the saviour of the financial system while establishing himself as the dominant figure in British politics; historians credit him for rescuing the Whig government, and indeed the Hanoverian dynasty, from total disgrace.
+In the process, Walpole won plaudits as the saviour of the financial system while establishing himself as the dominant figure in British politics; historians credit him for rescuing the Whig government and the Hanoverian dynasty from disgrace.